diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Edit World
+		- Size UI (DONE)
+		- Step UI (DONE)
-		- Size
+		- Integrate Size (DONE)
-		- Step
+		- Integrate Step (DONE)
 		- Toogle to fit world in viewport.
 Checkbox next to scale control
+			- Viewports that are set to fit the world, should update their scale when this changes

 	- Make nicer checkboxes with jQueryUI
 	- Main Viewport can not be removed
 	- Editor Only viewport